mesutsaygioglu/arduino/README.md

 # arduino
 This a simple distance measurer project.
-It has some small details that can help users to know that the sensor cannot read at that certain angle.
+It has some small features that can help users to know that the sensor is not being pointed to right angle.
 It also warns user when it is out of range.